Pictogram van een vrachtwagen, symbool voor verzending of levering. Free home delivery from €75

 Day: calendar day;

-Duration transaction: a distance contract concerning a series of products and/or services, the delivery and/or purchase obligation of which is spread over time;
+Continuous transaction: a distance contract concerning a series of products and/or services, the delivery and/or purchase obligation of which is spread over time;

 Right of withdrawal: the possibility for the consumer to withdraw from the distance contract within the reflection period;